What Happens When FEMA Updates Your Flood Map?

 Flood risk is not static.
 The landscape changes due to development, erosion, infrastructure projects, and natural events.
 FEMA revises Flood Insurance Rate Maps (FIRMs) to reflect these changes and ensure the maps remain as accurate as possible.
 Common triggers for a map update include:

-- New or updated Flood Insurance Studies: FEMA commissions engineering studies that use updated topographic data, improved hydraulic models, and more recent rainfall and stream flow statistics.
+- FEMA commissions new or updated Flood Insurance Studies that use updated topographic data, improved hydraulic models, and more recent rainfall and stream flow statistics.

-- Development and land use changes: New construction, paving, grading, and other development can alter drainage patterns and increase runoff, changing the extent of flood hazard areas.
+- Development and land use changes like new construction, paving, and grading can alter drainage patterns and increase runoff, changing the extent of flood hazard areas.

-- Levee and dam changes: If a levee is decertified, repaired, or a new flood control structure is built, the areas protected (or no longer protected) by these systems may change zones.
+- If a levee is decertified, repaired, or a new flood control structure is built, the areas protected (or no longer protected) by these systems may change zones.

-- Improved mapping technology: LiDAR elevation data and more precise surveying methods can reveal that existing maps over- or under-estimated flood boundaries in certain areas.
+- LiDAR elevation data and more precise surveying methods can reveal that existing maps over- or under-estimated flood boundaries in certain areas.

-- Community requests: Local governments can request map revisions when they have data showing the current maps are inaccurate for their jurisdiction.
+- Local governments can request map revisions when they have data showing the current maps are inaccurate for their jurisdiction.

 The Map Revision Process

-A FEMA flood map revision follows a structured process that typically takes several years from start to finish.
+A FEMA flood map revision follows a structured process that typically takes 5-7 years from start to finish.
+Since 2009, FEMA's Risk Mapping, Assessment and Planning (Risk MAP) program has coordinated these updates through partnerships with state and local governments.
 Understanding this timeline helps you anticipate changes and respond appropriately.

 FEMA or its mapping partners conduct new engineering studies.
-This involves collecting elevation data, running hydrologic and hydraulic models, and producing draft flood zone boundaries.
+This involves collecting elevation data (often LiDAR), running hydrologic and hydraulic models, and producing draft flood zone boundaries.

 FEMA publishes the preliminary FIRM for public review.
 The preliminary map shows the proposed changes but is not yet legally binding.
 You can view preliminary maps on the FEMA Map Service Center.

-Communities and property owners have an opportunity to review the preliminary map and provide feedback.
-This typically includes a 90-day appeal period during which scientific or technical data can be submitted to challenge the proposed boundaries.
+Communities and property owners have 90 days to review the preliminary map and submit formal appeals.
+Appeals must include scientific or technical data that challenges the proposed flood zone boundaries.

 Letter of Final Determination (LFD)